094459/newsletter-oss-projects/README.md

 **distill-cli**

 [distill-cli](https://aws-oss.beachgeek.co.uk/3yz) is a new project from Amazon CTO Dr Werner Vogels, which uses Amazon Transcribe and Amazon Bedrock to create summaries of your audio recordings (e.g., meetings, podcasts, etc.) directly from the command line.
 Distill CLI takes a dependency on Amazon Transcribe, and as such, supports the following media formats: AMR, FLAC, M4A, MP3, MP4, Ogg, WebM, WAV.
 It is great to feature this latest project, with the previous one being featured in [#197](https://community.aws/content/2gPNtsdSfQRIpmbUrNyPrjUg54D/aws-open-source-newsletter-197).
 To go with this repo, there is a post too, [Introducing Distill CLI: An efficient, Rust-powered tool for media summarization](https://aws-oss.beachgeek.co.uk/3yy) where Werner shares his experience building this tool in Rust, and provides some closing thoughts too. (#200)

+**draw-an-app**

+[draw-an-app](https://aws-oss.beachgeek.co.uk/49c) is a neat demo application that uses AWS Bedrock's Claude 3 Sonnet model to convert hand-drawn UI sketches into working web applications.
+It supports two modes of operation: 1/ Real-time webcam capture for immediate sketching and conversion, or 2/ Image upload through a user-friendly Streamlit interface.
+I have not tried this one yet, but if you do, let me know how you get on.(#207)

 **ecs-gpu-scaling**